robwillmann/CTPTipbot/README.md

-# BBHbot
+# CTP Tipping bot

-A script to find and react to !BBH commands in comments on the Hive blockchain.
+A script to find and react to !CTP commands in comments on the Hive blockchain.

-*Please note that this software is in early Beta stage, and that you need to know what you are doing to use it.*

 ## Installation